-Collage Arts vision for the Chocolate Factory complex has been the creation of a vibrant centre in the creative industries where people from all social backgrounds can participate and for this to be the key catalyst within the development of the Wood Green Cultural Quarter.
+Collage Artspaces – artists, buildings and studios – As part of our commitment to cultural regeneration, Collage Arts has developed three buildings, Chocolate Factory 1, Artspaces 1, 2 and 3, for the artistic community providing affordable studio spaces.
+Collage Arts vision for the Chocolate Factories aka Collage Artspaces has been the creation of a vibrant centre in the creative industries where people from all social backgrounds can participate and for this to be the key catalyst within the development of the Wood Green Cultural Quarter.
 From three derelict and unusable buildings, a community of over 220 artists and creative businesses has been established, based in the heart of the Cultural Quarter.
 This is a thriving hub of creative talent and excellence producing a diverse mix of artforms including visual arts and design, music, film and technological innovation in varying forms.

 Collage Arts gratefully acknowledge the financial support of Big Issue Invest for providing a working capital to assist in the running of our programmes.